 Dormant-season and delayed-dormant sprays

-- diazinon (Diazinon AG500) at 4 pints/A + horticultural mineral oil (rates vary; see product label) or (Diazinon 50W) at 4 lb/A. Do not exceed 6 gal of oil when applying Diazinon 50WP.
+- diazinon (Diazinon AG500) at 4 pints/A + horticultural mineral oil (rates vary; see product label) or (Diazinon 50W) at 1 lb/100 gal water.
+Do not exceed 4 lb/A per year (2 lb ai/A per year).
+Do not exceed 6 gal of oil when applying Diazinon 50WP.
 REI 4 days.
 Do not exceed one dormant application of diazinon per season.

 - dimethoate (Dimethoate 400 EC) at 1 quart/A. REI 10 days (REI is 14 days in areas where average annual rainfall is less than 25 inches).
 Do not exceed one pre-harvest application per season.
 Can cause leaf burning and fruit marking.
 Do not use on cherries to be exported to Japan.